devansh193/tan/README.md

-# 🔗 URL Shortener
+# 🔗 tan

-A production-minded URL shortener backend — clean architecture, secure token auth, and reversible short codes powered by a counter + bijective function.
+tan is a URL shortener backend — clean architecture, secure token auth, and reversible short codes powered by a counter + bijective function.

 > 🤖 **Built with [Claude Opus 4.8](https://www.anthropic.com).** The entire